Purpose of this policy

 To provide advice about the provision of chaplaincy services in Victorian government schools for chaplains funded via school funds or a community partnership and

-not funded via the National School Chaplaincy Programme (NSCP).
-For the specific guidelines applying to the engagement of chaplains via the NSCP, see: National School Chaplaincy Programme
+not funded via the National School Chaplaincy Program (NSCP).
+For the specific guidelines applying to the engagement of chaplains via the NSCP, see: National School Chaplaincy Program

 Schools must follow the requirements outlined below in regard to the engagement of chaplains funded via school funds or community partnerships.

 Schools engage chaplains to support the educational, social and emotional wellbeing of students.
 They work closely with wellbeing and allied health staff in schools to support students and their educational outcomes, staff, families and the wider school community.

 Chaplains are guided by the Department’s Principles for Health and Wellbeing which underpin effective professional practice to promote and support optimal health, wellbeing and educational outcomes for students, see:

 Chaplains can be engaged directly by schools: